If you need a payment

 This guide can help by suggesting payments that might apply in your situation.
 Once you find a payment you should carefully read the eligibility rules and instructions on how to claim.

-2: Do you live in Victoria and have been directed to self-isolate?
+2: Do you live in Victoria or Tasmania and have to self-isolate or quarantine?

 3: You may be eligible for Pandemic Leave Disaster Payment

-- you’ve been told by the Victorian Department of Health and Human Services to self-isolate or quarantine
+- live in Victoria and the Victorian Department of Health and Human Services has told you to self-isolate or quarantine

 - you’re at least 17 and can’t go to work or use sick leave